syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 ### Auto Save / Load functionalities

-DockingManager supports AutoSave support, which allows to persist its state automatically.
+DockingManager supports AutoSave support, that allows to persist its state automatically.
 To enable this functionality, set the **PersistState** property as **True**.
 The default value of the **PersistState** property is **False**.

 To implement the auto save functionality, set the **PersistState** property as **True**.
-It will save the state of the DockingManager in an isolated storage format while WindowClosing.
-The same has been explained in the following code
+It saves the state of the DockingManager in an isolated storage format while WindowClosing.
+The same is explained in the following code example.

 {% highlight c# %}
 DockingManager1.PersistState = true;